-We previously coined the term transcriptional units (TUs), which groups mRNAs that share at least one nucleotide and have the same genomic location and orientation (9).
+We previously coined the term transcrip-tional units (TUs), which groups mRNAs that share at least one nucleotide and have the same genomic location and orientation (9).
 However, TU fusions can join unrelated and differently annotated transcripts (SOM text 2).
 Therefore, we define a transcriptional framework (TK) as grouping transcripts that share common expressed regions as well

 Fig. 1.
-Genome transcripts only Ensemble of primary transcripts primary transcripts only Ensemble of the primary transcripts primary transcripts only Fig. 1.
-Genome transcriptome relation.
+Genome-transcriptome relation.
 (A) Genome span covered by full-length cDNA and GIS/GSC ditags shows similar distribution with two main peaks.
 Ditags mapping follows the same distribution profile at various mapping thresholds, with a minimum around 2 to 2.5 Mb.
 Mapping events above this genomic span are nonspecific.
 Count displays the number of events in the size interval.
 (B) Asymptotic unit collapse.
 Due to extensive overlap of the genome, transcripts overlap to the extent that they collapse to a few GFs.
-Simulating addition of ditags shows the collapsing rate of the known annotated genes into 976 elements only.
-Primary transcripts only.
-GFs produced by the 3332 Ensembleonly annotated transcripts; total, the total number of GFs.
+Simulating addition of ditags shows the collapsing rate of the known annotated genes into 9976 elements only.
+Primary transcripts only, GFs produced by the 3332 Ensembl-only annotated transcripts; total, the total number of GFs.